uvemas/opos/31ControlDeVersiones/Tema 31 Control de versiones Subversion GIT.md

     * [nuevo tag]           v6.6.5-devel -> v6.6.5-devel

-While the git fetch command will fetch down all the changes on the server that you don’t have yet, it will not modify your working directory at all.
+While the git fetch command will fetch down all the changes on the server that you don't have yet, it will not modify your working directory at all.
 It will simply get the data for you and let you merge it yourself.

 Por tanto, no se han añadidos ramas locales nuevas: